marcellocordeiro/gameboy-emulator/README.md

 Experimental Game Boy emulator written in Rust.

-**_Disclaimer_**: this emulator is an experimental and educational project.
+**_Disclaimer_**: this emulator is an experimental project for educational purposes.
 The development and use of emulators is legal, as long as no copyrighted content is illegally obtained.
-This means you are responsible for dumping your own bootroms and games.
-Please note that there are free open-source and homebrew content available.
+This means you are responsible for dumping your own boot ROMs and games.
+However, there exists free and open-source content in case you'd like to test this project and/or contribute :blush:

 ## Features